Stationary process: Stationarization by means of differencing

-One way to make some time series stationary is to compute the differences between consecutive observations.
+One way to make some time series first-order stationary is to compute the differences between consecutive observations.
 This is known as differencing.
 Differencing can help stabilize the mean of a time series by removing changes in the level of a time series, and so eliminating trends.
-This can also remove seasonality, if differences are taken appropriately (e.g. differencing observations 1 year apart to remove year-lo).
+This can also remove seasonality, if differences are taken appropriately (e.g. differencing observations 1 year apart to remove a yearly trend).
 Transformations such as logarithms can help to stabilize the variance of a time series.